Metric geometry of locally compact groups: Discrete groups and locally compact groups

 \section{Discrete groups and locally compact groups}

 It has long been known that the study of a group $\Gamma$ can be eased when it sits as a discrete subgroup of some kind in a locally compact group $G$.

-For instance\footnote{Here are two more examples, beyond the scope of the present book.
-They involve a lattice $\Gamma$ in a locally compact group $G$.
-(1) Kazhdan Property (T) is inherited from $G$ to $\Gamma$ \cite{BeHV--08}.
-(2) If $\Gamma$ is moreover cocompact in $G$, cohomological properties of $\Gamma$ can be deduced from information on $G$ or on its homogeneous spaces \cite{Brow--82, Serr--70}. }, a group that is a cocompact discrete subgroup in a connected locally compact group is finitely generated (see Propositions \ref{powersSincpgroup} and \ref{stababcd}).
+For instance, a cocompact discrete subgroup in a connected locally compact group is finitely generated (Propositions \ref{powersSincpgroup} and \ref{stababcd}).
+The following two standard examples, beyond the scope of the present book, involve a lattice $\Gamma$ in a locally compact group $G$: first, Kazhdan Property (T) is inherited from $G$ to $\Gamma$ \cite{BeHV--08}; second, if $\Gamma$ is moreover cocompact in $G$, cohomological properties of $\Gamma$ can be deduced from information on $G$ or on its homogeneous spaces \cite{Brow--82, Serr--71}.

-Examples of this situation include finitely generated torsion-free nilpotent groups, which are discrete cocompact subgroups in simply connected nilpotent Lie groups \cite[Theorem 2.18]{Ragh--72}, and polycyclic groups, in which there are subgroups of finite index that are discrete cocompact subgroups in simply connected solvable Lie groups \cite[Theorem 4.28]{Ragh--72}.
+Other examples of groups $\Gamma$ that are usefully seen as discrete subgroups of $G$ include finitely generated torsion-free nilpotent groups, which are discrete cocompact subgroups in simply connected nilpotent Lie groups \cite[Theorem 2.18]{Ragh--72}, and polycyclic groups, in which there are subgroups of finite index that are discrete cocompact subgroups in simply connected solvable Lie groups \cite[Theorem 4.28]{Ragh--72}.
 For some classes of solvable groups, the appropriate ambient group $G$ is not Lie, but a group involving a product of linear groups over non-discrete locally compact fields.
 For example, for a prime~$p$, the group $\Z [1/p]$ of rational numbers of the form $a/p^k$ (with $a \in \Z$ and $k \ge 0$), and the $p$-adic field $\Q_p$, we have the diagonal embedding

 of which the image is a discrete subgroup with compact quotient.
 We refer to Example \ref{abcdefg} for other examples, of the kind